arago/hiro-graph-js/packages/hiro-graph-gremlin/README.md

-# Gremlin Query Builder for HIRO Graph
+# `hiro-graph-gremlin`: Gremlin Query Builder for HIRO Graph

 Provides an imperative interface for building and composing Gremlin queries for use with the HIRO Graph API.